Corruption Prevention Initiatives/Compliance

 Operating on a basis of impartiality, the hotline follows up on all whistleblower reports and consultations, and takes resolute measures against any improper behavior discovered.
 Effort is put into preventing issues before they grow into real problems.

-In fiscal 2023, eleven issues were reported to the Hotline.
-Of these, five concerned harassment, and six had to do with other issues.
-Seven issues have been brought to a satisfactory resolution.
+In fiscal 2024, five issues were reported to the Hotline.
+Of these, three concerned harassment, and two had to do with other issues.

 Fiscal 2022 cases reported to Whistleblower Hotline